cleaver/ua_assign_role/README.md

 User-agent Assign Role
 ======================

-This module will assign a role to an anonymous or authenticated user if the HTTP_USER_AGENT is one of a specified set of values.
+This module will assign a role to an anonymous if the HTTP_USER_AGENT is one of a specified set of values.